u064241/DisMenu/README.md

 Use at your own risk.
 Modifying Windows images can produce unusable builds if improper combinations of features, packages or drivers are applied.

 ---

-> End of English README.
-See appendix for original language notes.